Market Overview:

 Increasing number of abandoned wells and mature offshore oilfields catalyzing demand for offshore decommissioning

-At present, the number of abandoned wells and mature offshore oilfields is increasing around the world.
+Currently, the global rise in the number of abandoned wells and mature offshore oilfields is broadening the scope of the offshore decommissioning market report.
 Abandoned well and mature offshore oilfields refer to the oil wells which are no longer producing crude oil and are in the state of reaching the end of their productive lifecycle.
 These offshore oil fields require special management and cannot be left idle with the installed infrastructure in waterbodies.
 They are capable of releasing hydrocarbons into the water, which are responsible for destroying marine life and increasing the toxicity of natural water bodies.
 Hence, to prevent the destruction of marine life and water resources, employment of offshore decommissioning is necessary.
+According to NTSA, the total estimated cost of decommissioning UKCS upstream oil and gas infrastructure fell by £1.5bn (2%) to £44.5bn in 2021 – contributing to a total cut of £15bn (25%) since 2017, when the NSTA introduced a baseline estimate of £59.7bn and set a target of reducing costs by 35% to £39bn by end-2022.

 Rising awareness about the restoration of marine life augmenting market growth

-At present, there is a rise in environmental awareness among the masses due to the increasing incidence of global warming, climate change, and air and water pollution.
+At present, there is a rise in environmental awareness among the masses due to the increasing incidence of global warming, climate change, and air and water pollution, which is leading to increase in offshore decommissioning market size.
 Apart from this, the production of various toxic wastes and hazardous wastewater from industries is degrading the conditions of marine life.
 In addition, various oil exploration activities, along with the rising cases of oil spills in oceans, are further hampering the conditions of water resources.
 Unused oil fields and mature oil wells, when left in offshore regions, often release toxic residues or hydrocarbons into the water bodies, which degrades marine life and increases toxicity.
-Hence, the adoption of offshore decommissioning and recycling of offshore infrastructures is important for restoring marine life and preventing the release of hazardous elements from mature wells.
+Hence, the adoption of offshore decommissioning and recycling of offshore infrastructures is important for restoring marine life and preventing the release of hazardous elements from mature wells, this is turn is escalating the offshore decommissioning market share.
+For instance, the International Tanker Owners Pollution Federation (ITOPF) recorded an average of 6.8 large oil spills (greater than 700 tonnes) per year between 2010 and 2019 from tankers, barges, and other sources.

 Breakup by Service: